vktrsmnv/qm2021/content/post/04-week/index.md

 featured: false
 projects: []
 subtitle: ''
 summary: 'Here you can find the overview of the week and the readings.
-This week is all about uncertainty from sampling and confidence intervals. '
+This week we start with OLS. '
 title: 'Week 04: Linear Regression: Basics & Hypothesis Testing'
 layout: docs
 type: docs